Gluesticks Blog

 You might also like our bunny treat cups, homemade Reese's peanut butter eggs, or cinnamon bunny rolls!

 What are bunny butt cookies?
 They sound silly, but bunny butt treats have been around for a long time!
-You can find bunny butt cookies, pudding cups, cupcakes (these were actually my inspo), cake---you name it there's a bunny butt version of it.
+You can find bunny butt cookies, pudding cups, cupcakes, cake---you name it, there's a bunny butt version of it.
 I made mine with donut holes and buttercream.
-When you place them on top of a frosted sugar cookie it looks like a bunny hiding in the grass with its fluffy tail sticking out.
+When you place them on top of a frosted sugar cookie, it looks like a bunny hiding in the grass with its fluffy tail sticking out.

 • You only need two frosting tips and they are basic ones!
 A large open star (to swirl the green and pink frosting onto the cookies) and a small round tip (for the bunny feet and tail).